 Learn about the river Ganges through these images:

 Swipe or scroll through these images relating to the river Kaveri, ancient and modern.

 Biswajit Balasubramanian (known to his friends as "Biz") is one of the best-loved cartoonists in South India, appearing in many newspapers and magazines.
 His endearing characters give life to a happy congregation of people and animals that populate his work.

 Apart from drawing cartoons, he regularly conducts cartoon and comics workshops across India and abroad.
 He has worked on several private and public commissioned projects including wall murals, his three dimensional sculptures has been an exciting foray that brings to life his world of characters.
 He lives in Chennai with his wife Shalini, also an artist, with whom he runs one of the leading galleries of contemporary art in India, the Forum Art Gallery.

-Click the button below for a video where Biswajit talks about how he came up with his drawing for "Ganga."
+Click the button below for a video where Biswajit talks about how he came up with his wonderful illustrations.

 Jerome writes: "I’m the music director of the National Dance Institute in New York City.
 I get to write music and work with kids…it's the best!

-Click the button below for a video where Jerry talks about his process for creating the music for The Story of Ganga.
+Click the button for a video where Jerry talks about his process for creating the music for the "Sacred Rivers" series.